 While we are growing exponentially in size, many of our bank accounts are dry.
 And just as quickly as we are ramping up start-ups, we're shutting down faster than we can blink.

-A few weeks ago, I was driving around in the city where I currently reside and one of the restaurants here has closed down.
-And unfortunately, it was a black-owned business.
+Recently, I was driving around in the city where I live and found out one of the restaurants had closed.
+Sadly, it was black-owned.

 Just last week I drove down MLK where many local black-owned businesses are housed and I was beyond disturbed that many of them were missing in action.
 There were offices whose office hours read 8am-5pm but they were closed in the middle of the afternoon.
 There were boarded-up buildings and the businesses that were open had very few patrons.
-I've seen this in every city I've ever lived in and I'm sure if you've driven around your neighborhood you'll notice a running theme too.
+I've seen this in every city I've lived in, and I'm sure you've noticed it in your neighborhood too.

 When I drove another 2 minutes down MLK which quickly turned into a different street name (which is also disturbing), the vibe shifted and I was quickly made aware that I was in a very different neighborhood with thriving businesses and plenty of patrons sitting out on the patio, walking the streets and sitting inside of restaurants and bars.